-As Delaware homeschoolers, instances were we might need to produce either a report card or a transcript might include:
+As Delaware homeschoolers, instances where we might need to produce a report card include:

 Many homeschoolers educate subjects to the point of mastery, rather than simply moving from topic to topic on a set schedule as a school must do regardless of whether the students have grasped the material.
 If your child has put forth excellent effort and has mastered the subject material, a grade of A is perfectly fair.
 Be realistic.
 If your child drags his or her feet, never puts forth best effort, and only accomplishes the bare minimum, consider carefully whether that A is warranted– remember the people who interact with you, your grade report, and your child might be forming their initial opinion about the validity of homeschool grades overall, and your decisions can affect not only your own child, but other homeschoolers.

 Be able to describe, if asked, how a grade on a grade report was established.
 For some homeschoolers, a traditional book of exams, homework, papers, and assignments and a 90-100 grading scale is familiar and easy to deal with.
 For many homeschoolers, though, evaluation takes place more through Socratic dialogue, long-term observation, dinner table discussions, and application of learning across new situations.
 This is actually a fair thing to say; just be prepared to explain your criteria if asked, including giving some examples of what formed exemplary work (such as giving a lucid presentation at a 4-H fair, writing a short story about a time period in history, or creating a video–whatever notable thing your student did).
 Many homeschoolers never actually assign a numeric or letter grade to an assignment or paper during the school process, because our students are receiving thorough feedback directly from us on a continuous basis, and revising their work until it meets or exceeds expectations!
 However you choose to translate your child’s achievements onto a grade report, take some time to reflect on how you will respond to a question regarding how these grades were assigned.